Listen audio version

 Free SSL & Advanced Tools Under Your Control

-Kinsta offers free SSL using LetsEncrypt, and it’s pretty easy to set up.
+Kinsta offers free SSL using LetsEncrypt, and it’s easy to set up.
 You can enable SSL for your site within minutes.
 You can also use a custom SSL certificate if you need.

 They have a particular page called Tools from where you can do various things like restart the PHP, change the PHP engine, enable/disable SSL, and clear the cache.